andrew/ultimate-awesome/README.md

 - [awesome-hcloud](https://github.com/hetznercloud/awesome-hcloud) - A curated list of awesome libraries, tools, and integrations for Hetzner Cloud.
 - [awesome-sar](https://github.com/RadarCODE/awesome-sar) - A curated list of awesome Synthetic Aperture Radar (SAR) software, libraries, and resources.
 - [awesome-beacon](https://github.com/rabschi/awesome-beacon) - A curated list of awesome Bluetooth beacon software and tools.
-- [non-typical-OSINT-guide](https://github.com/OffcierCia/non-typical-OSINT-guide) - The most unusual OSINT guide you've ever seen.
-The repository is intended for bored professionals only.
-PRs are welcome! .
 - [awesome-kubernetes-security](https://github.com/ksoclabs/awesome-kubernetes-security) - A curated list of awesome Kubernetes security resources.
 - [academics-on-mastodon](https://github.com/nathanlesage/academics-on-mastodon) - A list of various lists consisting of academics on Mastodon.
 - [dev-resources](https://github.com/marcelscruz/dev-resources) - A collaborative list of resources for developers.